shadow-light/sellingjesus.org/src/articles/defining-ministry.md

 [^24]: Contra the ancient heresy of gnosticism which was characterized by a dualistic view of reality, sharply distinguishing between the spiritual (considered good) and the material (considered evil or irrelevant).

 [^25]: While God also expects believers to show mercy and compassion to the destitute outside the Church (Isaiah 1:17, Amos 5:24, Luke 10:25-37), mercy ministry, as it was practiced by the apostles and Early Church, was _focused_ on expressing the communion of the saints by contributing to the needs _of the saints_.
-See more on this at https://www.modernreformation.org/resources/articles/mercy-ministries-two-perspectives-2
+For more on this: William H. Smith, [_Mercy Ministries: Two Perspectives_](https://www.modernreformation.org/resources/articles/mercy-ministries-two-perspectives-2), May 3, 2007.

 [^26]: For example, an unacceptable conclusion would be that opening a burger chain is ministry because it involves serving food, since the apostles served food to destitute widows among the burgeoning early church.
 Giving away food to the destitute in the body of Christ is very different from _selling_ food to those who are not destitute outside the body of Christ.